Making a safe and non toxic oil for my bowls

 My manifesto for a mindful and green maker

-Close your eyes and feel that cool, heavy weight of a solid brass caliper against your palm.
-Can you smell ...
+Close your eyes and feel that cool, heavy weight of ...

 Haithem